gear-foundation/gear-wiki/docs/developing-contracts/state.md

 }
 ```

-By default, the `state()` function returns the whole state of the contact.
+By default, the `state()` function returns the whole state of the contract.

 ## Custom program to read the state